joechung2008/diagnostics-paper/README.md

 ### [React Native Paper](https://callstack.github.io/react-native-paper/)

 A material design library for React Native, providing cross-platform UI components following Google's Material Design guidelines.

+## Theme

+This app follows the user's system color scheme using React Native's `useColorScheme` hook (works on iOS, Android and when using `react-native-web` in Expo).
+The `PaperProvider` automatically switches between Material 3 light and dark themes.